wasiakram/VulnerableApp/README.md

  docker inspect -f "{{ .NetworkSettings.Networks.nat.IPAddress }}" <<docker image name>>
 ```

-access the IP address. then you can see the website.
+access the IP address with your browser. then you can see the website.